castle/castle-ruby/README.md

   # Castle needs the original IP of the client, not the IP of your proxy or load balancer.
   # we try to fetch proper ip based on X-Forwarded-For, X-Client-Id or Remote-Addr headers in that order
   # but sometimes proper ip may be stored in different header or order could be different.
-  # SDK can extract ip automatically in that case too, but you have to configure it ip_headers
-  # which you would like to use in the first place
+  # SDK can extract ip automatically for you, but you must configure which ip_headers you would like to use
   configuration.ip_headers = []

   # Additionally to make X-Forwarded-For or X-Client-Id work better discovering client ip address,